danielaparker/jsoncons/doc/Examples.md

 #### An example with std::shared_ptr and std::unique_ptr

-The jsoncons library includes `json_typed_traits` specializations for `std::shared_ptr<T>` and `std::unique_ptr<T>` if `T` is not a [polymorphic class](https://en.cppreference.com/w/cpp/language/object#Polymorphic_objects), i.e., does not have any virtual functions, and if `T` is also specialized.
-In addition, users can specialize `json_typed_traits` for polymorphic classes using the convenience macro `JSONCONS_POLYMORPHIC_TRAITS`, or by specializing `json_type_traits` explicitly.
+The jsoncons library includes `json_type_traits` specializations for `std::shared_ptr<T>` and `std::unique_ptr<T>` if `T` is not a [polymorphic class](https://en.cppreference.com/w/cpp/language/object#Polymorphic_objects), i.e., does not have any virtual functions, and if `T` is also specialized.
+In addition, users can specialize `json_type_traits` for polymorphic classes using the convenience macro `JSONCONS_POLYMORPHIC_TRAITS`, or by specializing `json_type_traits` explicitly.
 Empty `std::shared_ptr<T>` and `std::unique_ptr<T>` values correspond to JSON null.